hhfernald/ipynotes/MANUAL.md

 *Tip:* Text with capital letters matches case and thus exclude more notes; text with only lowercase letters ignores case differences.

+### Named subsets

+When you enter text into the filter bar, the notes listed in the listbox are a **subset** of all of your notes.
+You can enter the full text manually, or you can give the full text a short name and enter that instead.
+Once you have the name, you can enter `s:` followed by the name instead of the full filter text.

+Currently, you have to open `subsets.ini` in the `$HOME/IPyNotes/files` directory and add a line to create a subset with a name.
+Each subset goes on its own line and has this format:

+     name = text

+The text can include anything you'd normally type in the filter bar.
+You can search note names for individual words or phrases; you can search note texts; you can even nest another subset:

+     basic = project writing
+     novel = s:basic "stitch in time"
+     notes = s:novel t:Notes

+In this example, `s:novel` would match any notes whose names contained the word "project", the word "writing", and the phrase "stitch in time" (all case-insensitive); `s:notes` would match any notes matching `s:novel` whose text also contained the word "Notes" (with a capital 'N').

+     name = word "a phrase" t:"in files" s:another_name

+#### Cycling among subsets

+One nice feature of named subsets is that you don't even have to type in the subset name.
+You can cycle among the named subsets with the keyboard.
+Pressing Ctrl-L automatically populates the filter bar with the first subset name.
+If the filter bar already has one of the named subsets, Ctrl-L moves to the next.
+If you reach the last subset and press Ctrl-L again, the filter bar is cleared, and you're back to seeing all notes (or the maximum number of notes that IPyNotes will add to the listbox).

+Ctrl-Semicolon works in the same way, but it cycles backward.

 ### Keyboard shortcuts

 - Alt-1: Filter Bar